This part of the website provides guidance to parliamentarians about the parliamentary work expenses framework starting 1 January 2018.

 |Value For Money||

-The new expenses framework also requires that parliamentarians' use public resources for parliamentary business in a way that achieves value for money.
+The expenses framework also requires that parliamentarians' use public resources for parliamentary business in a way that achieves value for money.
 Value for money means using public money efficiently, effectively and economically, consistent with the obligations on the proper use of public resources by Commonwealth officials under the Public Governance, Performance and Accountability Act 2013.

 Parliamentarians need to act ethically and in good faith when using, or accounting for, public resources.
 For example, they must not seek to disguise their personal or commercial business as parliamentary business.
 Acting in good faith would require that parliamentarians act honestly and consider all of the reasons for claiming or using public resources in the circumstances.